 - Some additional lighting of the performing area is useful.

 - Use of a sound system for interlocution is also beneficial.

 - If the venue doesn't have 2 or 3 levels (e.g. steps) in the performing area then additional staging is important.

 Publicity and box-office are normally the responsibility of the hosting organisation although we can sometimes assist and will provide text, photographs etc..
 We also have a large banner that can be adapted by the host organisation to create an impact at the venue.

 Who to Contact

-To discuss hosting one of our concerts, or for more information, please contact our Secretary.
+To discuss hosting one of our concerts, or for more information, please contact our Planning Manager.

-Once a concert has been agreed the arrangements will be confirmed in writing by our Concert Manager who will work with you to make things run as smoothly as possible.
+Once a concert has been agreed the arrangements will be confirmed in writing by our Events Manager who will work with you to make things run as smoothly as possible.